kavetech2023/success-checker/README.md

 <h1>success-checker</h1>

 <p>This is a fun personal project i created using react.
 It is a checker that tests the level-of-grit required to succeed in the coding world.
-It checks on whether you are smarter than Elon Musk</p>
+It checks on whether you are smarter than Elon Musk.
+It is a little too leading.</p>

 <h2>Technology used:</h2>
 React and vite